storj/docs/app/(docs)/object-mount/user-guides/install/page.md

 ### Additional instructions for cuno-mac users

-If you have installed cunoFS directly onto a Mac, you will only have access to cunoFS functionality within Docker containers.
+If you have installed Object Mount directly onto a Mac, you will only have access to Object Mount functionality within Docker containers.
 We provide the `cuno-mac` utility which you run from Terminal to launch conveniently set-up Linux containers.

-The first time `cuno-mac` is run, a Docker image will be created with cunoFS ready to use, and a user will be set up within the container similar to your local user on the host Mac.
+The first time `cuno-mac` is run, a Docker image will be created with Object Mount ready to use, and a user will be set up within the container similar to your local user on the host Mac.

 The Dockerfile found at `~/.local/opt/cuno/share/macos/Dockerfile` can be edited to include any software packages you wish to have available inside the container.
 However, to update this will require deleting the old image first (by doing `docker rmi cuno-mac`), you can then run `cuno-mac` to rebuild it.

 You must choose between using `cuno-mac` and `cuno` depending on the environment you are currently in.

-To start a new session in which you can use cunoFS, you run `cuno-mac` in Terminal.
+To start a new session in which you can use Object Mount, you run `cuno-mac` in Terminal.

 If any arguments are given to `cuno-mac`, it will start a temporary container and pass the arguments on to `cuno`.